Grass cutting is carried out using methods

 Visibility splays for road signs are included

-in the cutting programme.
-Where possible, these splays are
+days of the main cut.
+Where possible, these areas are

 Urban verges (ie those within areas of